-Teodor Dilov says: ‘While major established [stock market] indices such as [America’s] S&P 500 and the MSCI All Country World Index have managed to deliver positive returns (7.3% and 3.8%, respectively) despite the [coronavirus] market sell-off earlier this year, the FTSE’s performance has been catastrophic, being down -21.1% year-to-date.
+Teodor Dilov, Interactive Investor fund analyst, told Which?: ‘While major established [stock market] indices such as [America’s] S&P 500 and the MSCI All Country World Index have managed to deliver positive returns (7.3% and 3.8%, respectively) despite the [coronavirus] market sell-off earlier this year, the FTSE’s performance has been catastrophic, being down -21.1% year-to-date.

 ‘This just further highlights the importance of a good mix on asset, region and sector level in a portfolio.

 ‘Therefore, a global strategy could be utilised to both diversify the risk away and gain exposure to a broad range of revenue streams and different currencies.
 Ideally, large cap (companies with larger market capitalisations) quality strategies are well positioned to add more protection on the downside and benefits investors should market sentiment turn positive.’

 If you’re in a DC pension, your provider should ensure your assets are globally diversified.
 If so, just like other investments, your pot shouldn’t be hit too hard.